 Adding a splash of pink to your hair doesn't have to be left to a professional stylist.
 It's also not simply a trend among celebrities only.
 Hair highlights in varying shades of pink can complement the skin tones and clothing of individuals who want to perk up their fashion palettes.
 Considering different ways to accomplish this ensures that you "think" before you "pink."
-Does this Spark an idea?

 Determine how long you want your hair highlighted pink to ensure you select the right coloring.
 Identify in the product's description the length of time the color remains in your hair.
 Hair dye may wash out the next day or it could last for weeks, depending on the product you're using.

 Wash and condition your hair.
 Do this a few days before you plan to highlight — doing so washes out any traces of hair product that may interfere with your pink highlights.
 Don't wash immediately before you highlight, however: You want some natural oils in your hair to better receive the pink coloring.

 Tap into visual aids.
 For best results, look at images of others who've highlighted their hair pink.
 For example, you can find pictures of actress Rachel McAdams and singer Pink on the Internet, showcasing their artfully done pink highlights.
 Strive to imitate what you like; avoid what you don't.